 Another good option for using a secured loan for medical expenses is taking out a 401(k) loan.
 The IRS allows people to borrow up to $10,000 or 50 percent of the amount vested from a 401(k) plan up to a maximum of $50,000.
 However, these borrowers could face a large tax bill and reduced retirement funds.

-What to Do if You Get Rejected for Personal Loans for a Medical Emergency?
+What if You to Do if You Get Rejected from Personal Loans for Medical Emergency?

 Medical emergencies may require families who are uninsured or underinsured to pay money they do not have.
 Co-pays, deductibles, logistical arrangements, and medications can cost as much as the medical bills, even for families with insurance.
 Personal loans for bad credit serve an important role for many families who live paycheck-to-paycheck.